ucsb-cs56-m18/ucsb-cs56-m18.github.io/_lab/lab01.md

 # Grading:

-* Part of your grade is determined by the points shown on submit.cs
+* Submit on Gradescope.
+Part of your grade is determined by the automatic points assigned  on Gradescope for automated tests.
 * The remainder is determined by manual grading using the following rubric:
    * (25 pts) Did you follow the instructions for setting up your repo? (naming, making it private, pulling in starter code, adding partner as collaborator)